 Which Type of Counselor Will You Become?

 Clinical, Counseling, and School Psychologists apply psychological principles and techniques to education disorders and developmental disorders to address student learning and behavioral problems; design and implement performance plans and evaluate performances; and counsel students and families.
 These professionals, who must hold a PhD or PsyD, work in schools, private practice, governmental agencies, and outpatient care centers.
-Clinical, counseling, and school psychologists in South Carolina earned a median salary of $61,510 as of May 2020.
-Those with significant experience earned closer to the 90th percentile here, which was $103,540 during this time.
+Clinical and counseling psychologists in South Carolina earned a median salary of $84,460 as of May 2022.
+Those with significant experience earned closer to the 90th percentile here, which was $125,440 during this time.
 Their school psychologist colleagues had a median salary of $62,500.
 The 90th percentile earned upwards of $94,430.
 Learn how to become a psychologist in South Carolina.

 Counseling Career Outlook and Salaries in South Carolina